giancarlo-dalle-mole/etz-serializer/README.md

 The following features are not supported, but may be added in the future.
 If you requires any of the following *unsupported features*, please ask and propose a solution ;).

 - Generics - Since TypeScript uses the concept of [Type Erasure](https://en.wikipedia.org/wiki/Type_erasure), its very hard to come up with some architecture and API that does not involve too much manual definitions or JSON pollution;
+- Multiple Types (e.g. ``Number``|``MyClass``) - Despite it being relatively easy to implement, it is not a core feature since most of the serializable types have a well defined structure and multiple types normally is actived through inheritance, which is supported.

 # Requirements